 - The Marshall Plan (June 5, 1945) - Secretary of State George C. Marshall proposed the Marshall Plan, which would provide economic assistance to European countries after World War II.

-- The Berlin Blockade (June 24, 1948-May 12, 1949) - The U.S.S.R. attempted to stop Western influence and access into East Berlin by blocking the roads, railways and canals leading to East Berlin.
+- The Berlin Blockade (June 24, 1948-May 12, 1949) - The USSR attempted to stop Western influence and access into East Berlin by blocking the roads, railways and canals leading to East Berlin.
 The Western powers resorted to airlifting supplies (known as the Berlin Airlift) to the trapped East Berlin citizens until the blockade was lifted in 1949.

-- Korean War Begins (June 25, 1950) - Seventy-five thousand soldiers from Soviet-aided North Korea invaded Western-aligned South Korea.
+- Korean War Began (June 25, 1950) - Seventy-five thousand soldiers from Soviet-aided North Korea invaded Western-aligned South Korea.
 Two days later, President Truman sent U.S. troops into the war to defend South Korea against the communist invasion, and the People's Republic of China sent forces in October.

 - Death of Joseph Stalin (March 5, 1953) - Soviet Premier Joseph Stalin died at the age of 74.
-Nikita Khrushchev took control of the U.S.S.R. as the First Secretary of the Communist Party.
+Nikita Khrushchev took control of the USSR as the First Secretary of the Communist Party.
 He reversed many of Stalin's policies and directed Soviet focus to the space program.

-- Korean War Ends (July 27, 1953) - North Korea, South Korea, the People's Republic of China, and the U.S. signed the Korean Armistice Agreement in 1953.
+- Korean War Ended (July 27, 1953) - North Korea, South Korea, the People's Republic of China, and the U.S. signed the Korean Armistice Agreement in 1953.
 It established the Korean Demilitarized Zone between North and South Korea and ended the Korean War.

-- Vietnam War Begins (November 1, 1955) - After the failure of the Geneva Accords (which established elections to unify North and South Vietnam), the U.S. established the American Military Advisory Group to support South Vietnam, unofficially entering the conflict.
+- Vietnam War Began (November 1, 1955) - After the failure of the Geneva Accords (which established elections to unify North and South Vietnam), the U.S. established the American Military Advisory Group to support South Vietnam, unofficially entering the conflict.

 - Suez Canal Crisis (October 29, 1956) - Soviet-backed Egyptian president Gamal Abdel Nasser nationalized the valuable Suez Canal, causing Israel, France and Britain to send forces into Egypt.
 Britain and France withdrew their forces after the U.S. threatened economic sanctions if the crisis did not de-escalate.

-- The Space Race Begins (October 4, 1957) - The Soviet Union sent Sputnik I, the first artificial satellite, into space.
+- The Space Race Began (October 4, 1957) - The Soviet Union sent Sputnik I, the first artificial satellite, into space.
 It sent Sputnik II and Laika the dog — the first living creature in space — a month later on November 1, 1957.

 Escalation of The Cold War: 1960-1975

 The 1960s brought an increased amount of suspicion on both sides of the Cold War.
 The tension came to a head during the Cuban Missile Crisis, as nuclear war seemed possible and even imminent for 13 full days.
 Changes in leadership forced both nations to reexamine their national priorities and to focus on their ideological values.
-Keep reading to see how the Cold War timeline began to escalate.

 - U.S. U-2 Spy Plane Shot Down (May 1, 1960) - Soviet forces shot down a U.S. spy plane over the Soviet Union and captured its pilot.
 Peace talks failed when the Soviets proved that the U.S. was conducting espionage; two years later, they exchanged the pilot for a Soviet spy in American custody.